 with the Boston Symphony, Florestan in Fidelio

 at both the Salzburg Festival and BBC Proms with Barenboim and with the National Symphony Orchestra and Eschenbach at the Kennedy Center, Gurrelieder

 in the BBC Proms at the Royal Albert Hall and Edinburgh Festival, Das Lied von der Erde

 in concert at Accademia Nazionale di Santa Cecilia with Pappano and Gatti, Parsifal

 Act 3 with Nelsons and the Bayerischer Rundfunks Orchestra at the Munich Herkulesaal, Der Freischütz

 with Sir Colin Davis and the London Symphony Orchestra, Janacek’s Glagolitic Mass

 for the reopening of London’s Royal Festival Hall.
-He also had the honour of touring Europe with Daniel Barenboim and the West-Eastern Divan Orchestra performing Act I of Die Walküre
+He also had the honour of touring Europe with Daniel Barenboim and the West-Eastern Divan Orchestra performing Act I Die Walküre

-with Leon Botstein and the BBC Symphony Orchestra, and most recently Voices of German Opera from EMI.
+Orchestra with Kent Nagano, Frank Martin’s Der Sturm with the Netherlands Radio Symphony and Thierry Fischer, Chauson’s Le Roi Arthus with Leon Botstein and the BBC Symphony Orchestra and most recently Voices of German Opera from EMI.